karllhughes/learn/_posts/2024-07-15-influencer-marketing-the-effective-use-of-dev-evangelists.md

 ---
 layout: post
-title: Influencer Marketing & the Effective Use of Dev Evangelists
+title: Influencer Marketing and the Effective Use of Dev Evangelists
 description: Explore the world of influencer marketing in dev tools space, from understanding the role of developer influencers to navigating the challenges of measuring campaign success.